ts-xie/demo/README.md

 ### Overview

 This project is used for showing using Vue as a frontend framework to achieve few things:
-1. Frontend dashboard with live streaming
+1. Dashboard with live streaming
 2. Animation
 3. Router solution
 4. Mixing Vue component into other framework